 Arbor Day Foundation Names North Aurora Tree City USA Growth Award Winner

-North Aurora was recently named a 2017 Tree City USA by the Arbor Day Foundation in honor of its cmomitment to effective urban forest management.
+North Aurora was recently named a 2017 Tree City USA by the Arbor Day Foundation in honor of its commitment to effective urban forest management.
 The Village also received a Tree City USA Growth Award for demonstrating environmental improvement and higher level of tree care within the village.
-North Aurora achieved this recognition by meeting the programs's four requirements: a tree department, a tree-care ordinance, an annual community forestry budget and an Arbor Day observance and proclamation.
+North Aurora achieved this recognition by meeting the program's four requirements: a tree department, a tree-care ordinance, an annual community forestry budget and an Arbor Day observance and proclamation.

-Trees provide multiple benefits to the community when properly planted and matntained.
+Trees provide multiple benefits to the community when properly planted and maintained.
 They help to improve the visual appeal of a neighborhood, increase property values, reduce home cooling costs, remove air pollutants and provide wildlife habitat, among many other benefits.